2019 Novel Coronavirus (COVID-19)

 Walk-In Hours: We have resumed our walk-in hours, but the process has changed.
 Our phones will remain off until 9am as per our usual schedule.
 When you arrive at our office, you will click on the following link: Walk-In Registration.
 From that link you will enter the phone number you want us to call and how many children you would like seen for walk-ins.
 You will then wait in your car until a member of our staff calls you to check you in over the phone.
 We will make every effort possible to ensure that we are going in the order in which people arrive and to help with this we ask that you not register until you have arrived in our parking lot.
 In order to maintain social distancing, we ask that you wait in your car until we are able to bring you into the office.
 As a reminder, our walk-ins are first come first served so we recommend arriving close to 8am.

-We are currently receiving Pfizer COVID-19 vaccines and scheduling appointments for patients and their family members.
-To receive the Pfizer COVID-19 vaccine, you must be at least 12 years of age.
+COVID Vaccines: We are currently receiving Moderna COVID-19 vaccines and scheduling appointments for patients only.
+To receive the Moderna COVID-19 vaccine, you must be at least 6 months of age.
 Please click here to get more information about the vaccine.

 Well Visits: The American Academy of Pediatrics is encouraging families to maintain routine well care during the COVID-19 pandemic.
 In-person, routine well child visits are still recommended for all children at this time.